yjyoo3312/TVQ-VAE/README.md

 ### References

-We implemented our TVQ-VAE code integrated with Transformer from [taming-transformer](https://github.com/CompVis/taming-transformers).
+We have integrated our TVQ-VAE code with the Transformer model from the [taming-transformer](https://github.com/CompVis/taming-transformers).
+We appreciate the resources shared.

 # Citation